What's happened

 How we got here

-Gus Lamont went missing on 27 September 2025 from Oak Park Station in South Australia.
-Initial searches involved land, air, and water efforts, but no trace was found.
+Gus Lamont disappeared on 27 September 2025 while playing outside his family home at Oak Park Station, South Australia.
+Initial searches involved land, air, and water efforts, but no trace of him was found.
 Police later focused on the possibility of involvement by someone known to Gus, after ruling out abduction.
-A suspect connected to the property has withdrawn cooperation, intensifying the investigation.
+The case has become South Australia's largest missing persons investigation, with extensive resources deployed and multiple searches conducted over several months.

 Go deeper